thewhitecircle/ctf_writeups/cyber_apocalypse_2025/osint/HillsideHaven.md

     - Napa Valley

-- I created a prompt to look though cities in **California**
+- I created a prompt to look through cities in **California**

-    I am going to give you name of a city in california and I want you to list every possible area which might have house structure like shown in the picture.
+    I am going to give you name of a city in California and I want you to list every possible area which might have house structure like shown in the picture.
 The city name is: <California_City>

-- Next, I started looking though each area street views to find neighbourhood where houses structure might match the one in given image
+- Next, I started looking through each area street views to find neighborhood where houses structure might match the one in given image

 - First, I started with **Los Angeles**